 vim environments/mgmt/cluster-management/velero-values.yaml

-# Change nodeAgent.resources.limits.memory: 1Gi
+# nodeAgent.resources.limits.memory: 1Gi

 git commit -m "fix(velero): bump nodeAgent memory 512Mi→1Gi"